Powsa/fivem-server-manager/README.md

 To use this script effectively, ensure that your system meets the following requirements:

-- Linux Operating System (Ubuntu, CentOS, Debian, etc.)
+- Linux Operating System (Ubuntu, Debian, etc.)
 - Bash Shell
 - Necessary dependencies like `git`, `curl`, `unzip`, etc.